offinliu/melfa_ros2_driver/doc/rt_sim_setup.md

 </br>

 2. Select your network adapter that you wish to connect to your ROS2 computer.
 Select __Properties__ &rArr; __Internet Protocol Version 4 (TCP/IPv4)__.
 In the popup window, you can change your IP to your prefered IP address in your local network.
-Take note of the IP address you have chosen as you will need to input the same IP address into RT Toolbox3.

 </br>